Smmehdihosseini/Hands-on-DigitalCommunication/README.md

 # Hands-On Digital Communication

-Here you can find some hands-on projects related to **"Digital Communication"** Theories.
+Here you can find some hands-on projects related to **"Digital Communication"** theories.

 All the abovementioned implementations are in **MATLAB**.